Student project showcase

 Camosun Mechanical Engineering Technology

-While other students enjoyed the summer sunshine and local beaches, Camosun's Mechanical Engineering Technology students were hard at work in campus labs, inventing, designing, manufacturing and perfecting their final projects.
-Two weeks away from graduation, these students are inviting the public to see what they've created at the Mechanical Engineering Technology Student Project Showcase on Friday, September 24, 2010 at Camosun's Interurban campus, outside in the basketball court.
+While other students enjoyed the summer sunshine and local beaches, Camosun’s Mechanical Engineering Technology students were hard at work in campus labs, designing, manufacturing and perfecting their final projects.
+They will showcase these inventions at the Mechanical Engineering Technology Student Project Showcase on Friday, September 25, 2009 at Camosun’s Interurban campus, outside in the basketball court.
+Complete list of projects...

 Mechanical Engineering Technology is a nationally accredited diploma program that prepares graduates for a career or for further education.
-Many of the students graduating this month have already found employment, while others will choose to continue their education with Camosun's six-month Engineering Bridge program that leads directly into third year studies of an engineering degree program at UVic or UBC.
+Some students graduating this month will find employment right away, while others will choose to continue their education with Camosun’s six-month Engineering Bridge program that leads directly into third year studies of an engineering degree program at UVic or UBC.

 The public is welcome to attend the showcase and talk to the students about their inventions and the processes they used for turning their ideas into reality.
 Hungry guests may join students for a BBQ lunch for only $4.